MEZZO-SOPRANO

 About Marcella

 Marcella Astore is a mezzo-soprano based in New York City.
-In the 2025-26 season, Marcella will be joining the VOCES8 US Scholars Program, as well as making her Carnegie Hall debut with The Cecilia Chorus of New York as the Alto Soloist in Haydn’s Missa in tempore belli and Buller’s Mass in Exile.
+Upcoming performances include her Carnegie Hall debut with The Cecilia Chorus of New York as the alto soloist in Haydn’s Missa in tempore belli and the New York premiere of Mark Buller’s Mass in Exile.
+She also joins the VOCES8 US Scholars Program for the 2025-26 season.

-Additional engagements include performances with Teatro Nuovo as a Studio Artist, Spoleto Festival USA as a Vocal Fellow, and Ars Musica Chorale as a Scholar, as well as Juilliard415 and Tenet Vocal Artists through Talks with Tenet.
+Additional engagements include performances with Teatro Nuovo as a Studio Artist, Spoleto Festival USA as a Vocal Fellow, and Ars Musica Chorale as a Scholar, along with Juilliard415 and Tenet Vocal Artists through Talks with Tenet.

 Marcella also holds a Master of Music in Voice from Mannes and a Bachelor of Music in Vocal Performance with a Minor in Business of Music from the Peabody Conservatory of The Johns Hopkins University, where she was awarded the George R. Woodhead Endowed Prize in Voice.